Social media is constantly evolving.

 3. Influencer marketing is evolving

 Influencer marketing isn’t a new concept either.
-But the way that it’s being used on social media channels is definitely changing in 2018.
+But the way that it’s being used on social media channels is definitely changing.

 More specifically, companies are starting to partner with micro influencers to increase their credibility.